-- Failed part should not be given any requests for processing to avoid malfunctioning of the system. - System should initiate the handover of responsibilities of the failed part to a redundant part. - System should initiate recovery of failed part. - Failure notification should not be prolonged.
+- Failed part should not be given any requests for processing to avoid mal-functioning of the system. - System should initiate the handover of responsibilities of the failed part to a redundant part.

+• System should initiate recovery of failed part.

-The SYSTEM MONITOR4 should notify the fault recovery sub-system so that the failed part can be immediately isolated by marking it out of service, thereby restricting the failed part from impacting the behavior of the system.
+The SYSTEM MONITOR should notify the fault recovery sub-system so that the failed part can be immediately isolated by marking it out of service, thereby restricting the failed part from impacting the behavior of the system.